-In order to receive retirement service credit for time spent on active duty military service under the NY State and Federal laws, a member would have had to been: employed by the City of New York or a Participating Employer or some other municipality within New York State; be granted a leave of absence for the purpose of serving in active duty; to have actually served in active duty and apply to be returned to their City (or other municipal) position; and, thereafter generally pay the contributions that would have been made during the period of his or her military leave of absence
+In order to receive retirement service credit for time spent on active duty military service under the NY State and Federal laws, a member needs to have been: employed by the City of New York or a Participating Employer or some other municipality within New York State; be granted a leave of absence for the purpose of serving in active duty; have actually served in active duty and apply to be returned to their City (or other municipal) position; and, thereafter generally pay the contributions that would have been made during the period of his or her military leave of absence

-Note: ask NYCERS for contribution details if you serviced in active duty during Desert Storm.
+Note: ask NYCERS for contribution details if you served in active duty during Desert Storm.

-Under the provisions of State Law, the person had to have been a member of the retirement system at the time he or she entered military service.
+Under the provisions of state law, the person needs to have been a member of the retirement system at the time he or she entered military service.
 Under the VRRA, he or she did not need to be a member, but he or she did have to be employed by a municipal employer within New York State.

-While not a Member/employee
+While not a Member/Employee

-Under Chapter 548 of the Laws of 2000 if the member was honorably discharged, he or she can purchase up to three years of military service time even if it was rendered prior to his or her City employment or membership in a retirement system, and even if he or she was not a resident of New York State.
-Active duty Military Service must have been during specified times of war, military conflicts, or rendered in certain combat theatres (see below).
-To get credit for Military Service under Chapter 548, the member must have 5 or more years of NYCERS' credited service (which for the purposes of Tier 1 members is any service credit).
+Under Article 20 of the RSSL, if a member was honorably discharged, he or she can purchase up to three years of military service time even if it was rendered prior to his or her City employment or membership in a retirement system, and even if he or she was not a resident of New York State.
+Active duty military service must have been during specified times of war, military conflicts, or rendered in certain combat theatres (see next page).
+To get credit for military service under Article 20, the member must have 5 or more years of NYCERS' credited service (which for the purposes of Tier 2 members is any service credit).